nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2015-following-fast-tracks.md

 2. Optimizations of pluggable actions rendering
 3. Optimizations of document listings rendering

-Some helpers have also been defined to help analyzing what element is taking time when rendering a page, see [How to Debug Slow Page Rendering]({{page page='how-to-debug-slow-page-rendering'}}).
+Some helpers have also been defined to help analyzing what element is taking time when rendering a page, see [HOWTO: Debug Slow Page Rendering]({{page page='how-to-debug-slow-page-rendering'}}).

 Optimizations 1 and 2 should not have any impact on existing templates, maybe except on edge cases.
 If the misbehavior is affecting a tag `nxu:set`, the boolean attribute `useAlias=true` can be used to get back the old behavior.